 - Member of a recognized health care sharing ministry.

-- You belong to a recognized religious sect that objects to insurance including Social Security and Medicare—for example, the Amish.
+- You belong to a recognized religious sect that objects to insurance, including Social Security and Medicare, such as the Amish.

 - You gave birth to or adopted a child.
 This exempts you for the month of the event and the month following the event.